 Likewise, to be "irrational" is a strong term of disapproval.
 When Emma realizes how deluded she's been, she scolds herself, "How inconsiderate, how indelicate, how irrational, how unfeeling had been her conduct!"

-In Pride & Prejudice, Elizabeth begs Mr. Collins to see her as "rational creature" when she turns down his proposal.
+In Pride & Prejudice, Elizabeth begs Mr. Collins to see her as a "rational creature" when she turns down his proposal.
 Mr. Bennet tells Kitty she can't go out until she's spent at least ten minutes a day in a rational manner.

 Austen also describes her most likeable characters as "sensible."
 The late Lady Elliot and her friend Lady Russell are sensible, so of course is Charlotte Lucas.
 Marianne Dashwood is "sensible and clever."